When Self Defense Should End the Prosecution

 What evidence matters most at a justification hearing?

-Surveillance footage, body camera recordings, 911 calls, medical records, witness testimony, fingerprints, ballistic evidence, and scene reconstruction can all be critical.
-These hearings are often won by details that contradict the police report or prove the defendant’s fear was reasonable.
-Small facts—like distance, movement, timing, or whether someone was reaching for a weapon—can completely change the outcome.
+Surveillance footage, body camera recordings, 911 calls, medical records, witness testimony, fingerprints, ballistic evidence, photographs, and scene reconstruction can all be critical.
+These hearings are often won by details that contradict the police report or show why the defendant’s fear was reasonable in the moment.
+Small facts such as distance, movement, lighting, injuries, prior threats, or whether someone was reaching into a vehicle can completely change the outcome.

 Does claiming self defense automatically stop the prosecutor from filing charges?